petrjahoda/sklabel_cutting_webservice/README.md

          - current order is closed
          - new order with new user is created
          - home screen is updated with new user
-     - if rfid code does noe exist, user is informed on screen
+     - if rfid code does not exist, user is informed on screen

  >![order](screens/user_break.png)